-Configuring Two or More Apple HBA Ports
+Configuring Two or More HBA Ports

-The Mac OS X node does its own path management for paths that go to the same RAID controller and thus only presents one /dev device to userspace per RAID controller.
-Even if multiple paths exist to a RAID controller, you will only see one /dev device.
+The Mac OS X node does its own path management, but the operation varies by OS version:

+- On Leopard and Snow Leopard, the Mac OS X manages paths that go to the same RAID controller and only presents one /dev device to userspace per RAID controller.
+If multiple paths exist to a RAID controller, you will only see one /dev device. - On Lion, the Mac OS X node manages paths that go to the same logical unit (LUN) and only presents one /dev device to userspace per LUN.
+If multiple paths exist to a LUN (even across multiple RAID controllers), you will only see one /dev device.

-Therefore, the Fibre Channel Utility does not support masking logical units (LUNs) on specific ports.
+Therefore, the Fibre Channel Utility does not support masking LUNs on specific ports.
 However, if the first port can see all of the LUNs, the default is that all I/O will go through a single port.
 To avoid this, configure the switch so that each port can see a different set of LUNs.
 You can achieve this by zoning the switch or by using multiple switches, with different controllers and HBA ports to each switch.